zaynhijazi/SacredBondClone/README.md

 3. **Connect to the Database Engine**:
    - Click the "Connect" button.
 If the connection is successful, you will be connected to the SQL Server Database Engine.

-### Configuring Connection Strings in Projects

-To configure connection strings in your projects:

-- **SacredBond.App**:
-   - Open the `appsettings.Development.json` file in the "SacredBond.App" project.
-   - Update the connection string to match the one you used to connect to your local SQL Server instance.
-Replace `[YourConnectionString]` with the actual connection string.

-- **SacredBondFaker**:
-   - Open the `appsettings.json` file in the "SacredBondFaker" project.
-   - Update the connection string to match the one you used to connect to your local SQL Server instance.
-Replace `[YourConnectionString]` with the actual connection string.

 ## Third Step SQL Server Set up for Mac Users
 This tutorial applies to all regardless of the processor they have: Intel/M1 and above.
 This text assumes that you have .NETCore installed because dotnet cli comes packaged with it.
 Moreover, before reading the rest of the text, make sure to download Docker and Azure Data Studio.